FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 **Amazon Kinesis Data Analytics** is the easiest way to transform and analyze streaming data in real time with Apache Flink.
 Apache Flink is an open source framework and engine for processing data streams.
 Amazon Kinesis Data Analytics reduces the complexity of building, managing, and integrating Apache Flink applications with other AWS services.

 Kinesis Data Analytics cannot write directly to a MongoDB HTTP endpoint!
 Kinesis Data Analytics supports Amazon Kinesis Data Firehose (Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service), AWS Lambda, and Amazon Kinesis Data Streams as destinations.
+Kinesis Data Analytics currently supports JSON or CSV data formats.

+The four most common use cases are **streaming extract-transform-load (ETL), continuous metric generation, responsive real-time analytics, and interactive querying of data streams.**

 **Amazon Kinesis Data Firehose** is the easiest way to reliably load streaming data into data lakes, data stores, and analytics services.
 It can capture, transform, and deliver streaming data to Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, generic HTTP endpoints, and service providers like Datadog, New Relic, MongoDB, and Splunk.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, transform, and encrypt your data streams before loading, minimizing the amount of storage used and increasing security.

 Kinesis Firehose should be used instead of Kinesis Data Streams when there are multiple data sources for the shipment records.

+Kinesis Firehose buffers incoming data before writing to S3.
+You can choose a buffer size (1-128MB) or buffer interval (60-900 seconds), and whichever triggers first will trigger the write.

+When you enable **Kinesis Data Firehose data transformation**, Kinesis Data Firehose buffers incoming data.
+The buffering hint ranges between 0.2 MB and up to 3MB.
+The default buffering hint is 1MB for all destinations, except Splunk.
+For Splunk, the default buffering hint is 256 KB.

+Kinesis Data Firehose supports a Lambda invocation time of up to 5 minutes.

 ### PutRecord API
 For **Amazon Kinesis Data Firehose**, PutRecord  writes a single data record into an Amazon Kinesis Data Firehose delivery stream.
 To write multiple data records into a delivery stream, use PutRecordBatch.
 By default, each delivery stream can take in up to 2,000 transactions per second, 5,000 records per second, or 5 MB per second.
 If you use PutRecord and PutRecordBatch, the limits are an aggregate across these two operations for each delivery stream.